 VAT for small businesses

-Value Added Tax is a tax that suppliers of either goods or services charge on top of the cost of the goods or service.
+Value Added Tax is a tax that suppliers of either goods or services charge on top of the cost of the goods or service and is something often handled by a specialist business accountant.
 There are four different VAT categories depending on the type of goods and services supplied.

 Education, finance, insurance, doctors and dentists are just some of the services that are exempt from VAT so if your business falls into these categories then you do not need to register for VAT.
 Note, that any health professional who is enrolled on a statutory register is exempt so, for instance, osteopaths and chiropractors are exempt, but some therapists, such as acupuncturists are not exempt.
 Full details can be found in HMRC’s “VAT for Health Professionals and Pharmaceutical Products” document.